Kapha season is here! Time for saunas, movement, massages, warming spices, green veggies, and the celebration of Spring.

 - Enjoying a dry sauna and even a steam

-- Self-massage or treat yourself to a massage to help with circulation
+- Self-massage or treat yourself to a massage to aid circulation

-- Apply sesame oil with warming spices like cinnamon to help alleviate joint pain and stiffness
+- Apply sesame oil to help alleviate joint pain and stiffness

 - Neti pot (help keep your nasal passages clear)